 and a partition $\mathcal{C}$ of $[0,1]$ as $C_1=[1-\alpha,1], C_2=[0,1-\alpha).$ We see that $\vee_{i=0}^\infty S^{-i} \mathcal{A}$ generates the Borel $\sigma$-algebra of $[0,1]^2\times S^1$ and therefore $h(S,\mu_{a',t'})=h(S,\mu_{a',t'},\mathcal{A}).$ Our first issue is that $\mu_{a',t'}$ could give positive measure on boundaries of $\{S^{-i} \mathcal{A}\}_{i\geq 0}$.
 We see that the $[0,1]$ component of $\mu_{a',t'}$ is $+\alpha \mod 1$ invariant and thus it is the Lebesgue measure.
 If $\mu_{a',t'}$ does give positive measure on boundaries of $\{S^{-i} \mathcal{A}\}_{i\geq 0}$ then its $[0,1]^2$ component gives positive measure on boundaries of the $[0,1]^2$ component of $\{S^{-i} \mathcal{A}\}_{i\geq 0}$, which are rectangles with edges that project to either dyadic rational numbers on $Y$-axis or triadic rational numbers on $X$-axis.
 In this case the $Y$-component of $\mu_{a',t'}$ is then supported on finitely many rational numbers since it is $\times 2\mod 1$ invariant and we can focus on the $X$-component.
 For the other case, the projection on $X$-axis does not define a dynamical system.
 In this case it can be seen that the $[0,1]^2$ component of $\mu_{a',t'}$ supports on finitely many horizontal lines with rational $X$-coordinates.
 Suppose the former case and the later case can be treated in a similar way.
 We consider the following dynamical system

 Here $S_X$ is defined as follows,

 and $\mu^X_{a',t'}$ is the corresponding projected measure.
-If $\mu^X_{a',t'}$ still supports on boundaries we see that the $[0,1]^2$ component of $\mu_{a',t'}$ supports on finitely many rational points and this case was already studied in Theorem \ref{Thra}.
+If $\mu^X_{a',t'}$ still supports on boundaries we see that the $[0,1]^2$ component of $\mu_{a',t'}$ supports on finitely many rational points and this case the result is obvious.
 Therefore we can assume that at least one of the $X$ or $Y$ coordinate projections of $\mu_{a',t'}$ does not support on boundaries and we then perform the following entropy arguments for either $(U,S,\mu_{a',t'})$ or one of its projections.
 We only illustrate the argument for $(U,S,\mu_{a',t'})$ and the arguments for its projections are similar.